-1) Is the direct write-off method allowed for legal entities to use in Ukraine?
+- 1) Is the direct write-off method allowed for legal entities to use in Ukraine?
 In the USA, according to GAAP?
 When and how might a business choose to ignore GAAP and use the direct write-off method?
-In your opinion, should a large corporation that must meet financial reporting obligations to shareholders select this simplifying option?

-3) How does the existence of "other" questionable accounts potentially produce misleading financial reports?
+In your opinion, should a large corporation that must meet financial reporting obligations to shareholders select this simplifying option? - 2) Prepare the journal entry necessary to write off the "bad" account. - 3) How does the existence of "other" questionable accounts potentially produce misleading financial reports?

 ABC Corporation applies allowance method for uncollectible accounts.
 During the referenced period uncollectible accounts expenses were accrued in the amount of 80,000 hrn.
-On the basic of information given in tab.
+On the basis of information given in tab.
 4.11 estimate the net realizable value of accounts receivable.